 Later, the same customer clicks on one of your email campaigns and eventually converts.

-The first-touch attribution model completely ignores the email campaign or any other interactions that might have taken place later, fully attributing only the Google ads for the conversion, since it was the first touch-point.
+The first-touch attribution model completely ignores the email campaign or any other interactions that might have occurred later, fully attributing only the Google ads for the conversion since it was the first touch-point.

 Unlike the first-touch attribution model, when using this model, you completely ignore every interaction except the very last channel, right after which the customer converted.